massimofasciano/fdedup/README.md

 Deduplicator (Rust lib+bin)

 - Uses SHA-512 to detect duplicates based on file contents
-- Can cache results to avoid rehashing (files are invalidated if modifed date changes)
+- Can cache results to avoid rehashing (files are invalidated if modified date changes)

 Sample binary will find all duplicates in current folder and all subfolders.
 Caching is enabled using .fdedup_cache.bin